angular/angular/aio/content/guide/ngmodule-api.md

 ## The entryComponents array

-The `entryComponents` array describes the [entry components](guide/entry-components "Specifying an entry component") that you can dynamically load into the view.
+The `entryComponents` array describes the [entry components](guide/entry-components "Entry components") that you can dynamically load into the view.

 If you use the CLI [new](cli/new "ng new") command to create an initial Angular app, the CLI creates one entry component, the root component called `AppComponent`, in the root NgModule `AppModule`.
 This component serves as a point of entry into the app.
-You [bootstrap](guide/glossary#bootstrap "Definition of bootstrap") it to launch the app, as described in the section about the [bootstrap array](#bootstrap-array).
+Angular [bootstraps](guide/glossary#bootstrap "Definition of bootstrap") it to launch the app, as described in the section about the [bootstrap array](#bootstrap-array).

 [Routing components](guide/glossary#routing-component "Definition of routing component") are also entry components because they are loaded dynamically by the router.
 The router creates them and drops them into the DOM near a `<router-outlet>`.